Recycling For Kids: A Guide To Make Recycling Fun

 Once your children grow to love the earth and all it has to offer, they’ll be eager to care for it!

-When you take the family outside, remember to lather everyone up with eco-friendly sunscreen (this is a great chance to teach kids about how to care for the earth while caring for their skin!).
+When you take the family outside, remember to lather everyone up with zinc sunscreen (this is a great chance to teach kids about how to care for the earth while caring for their skin!).

-Our unique, clear formula is made with non-nano zinc oxide, an effective, non-chemical sunscreen ingredient that protects your family’s skin from the damaging rays of the sun.
+Our unique, clear formula is made with zinc oxide, an effective, non-chemical sunscreen ingredient that protects your family’s skin from the damaging rays of the sun.

 2) Offer More Than One Recycling Bin

 Set your family up for recycling success by making it convenient!